davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ### LAMP server

 This guide assumes you have an Ubuntu server configured as a LAMP stack.
 (The commands below were executed on a virtual server running Ubuntu 16.04.
-These commands and sample code should work correctly on any similar Debian-based server.
+These commands and sample code should work correctly on any Debian-based server.
 If you're using an RPM-based server, you'll need to make the necessary substitutions for the `apt-get` steps.)

 If your Unbuntu server isn't already running Apache, MySQL, and PHP, follow these steps: